Myxomatosis

 In Austria, among others, wild and domestic rabbits in the area of Vienna and Lower Austria were/are affected.
 More precise information on the geographical spread of myxomatosis in Austria cannot be given as the disease is not notifiable.

-The causative agent of myxomatosis belongs to the poxvirus genus Leporipoxvirus (subfamily: Chordapoxvirinae) and is called myxoma virus.
-The genus Leporipoxviruses also includes Hare fibroma virus (FIBV, causative agent of fibromatosis of hare), Rabbit fibroma virus (RFV, causative agent of fibromatosis of rabbit), and Squirrel fibroma virus (SQFV, causative agent of fibromatosis of squirrel).
-Leporipoxvirus is a brick-shaped DNA virus with a genome size of 160 kbp.
+The causative agent of myxomatosis belongs to the smallpox virus genus Leporipoxvirus (subfamily: Chordapoxvirinae) and is known as Myxoma virus.
+The genus of leporipoxviruses also includes the Hare fibroma virus (FIBV, causative agent of fibromatosis in hares), the Rabbit fibroma virus (RFV, causative agent of fibromatosis in rabbits) and the Squirrel fibroma virus (SQFV, causative agent of fibromatosis in squirrels).
+The leporipoxvirus is a brick-shaped DNA virus with a genome size of 160 kbp.

 The spread of myxomatosis in Europe was triggered in 1952 by the release of diseased, infected rabbits in France.
-Subsequently, the myxomatosis virus spread rapidly in Europe and had an almost population-destroying effect, similar to that in Australia.
-After 1955, when the last outbreak of the disease in Austria was reported, cases of myxomatosis occurred in Austria in free-living wild and domestic rabbits in autumn 2009 and autumn 2010.
-Myxomatosis is widespread in Europe: outbreaks were reported in England (Leeds, Sussex, Essex, Cambridge, etc.) in 2004/2005, Switzerland in 2007, Luxembourg in 2008, Russia in 2009 and England (Wales) again in 2009, Greece in 2012, Portugal and Spain in 2018, Finland in 2020.
-In Austria, wild rabbits and domestic rabbits were/are affected in the Vienna and Lower Austria area, among others.
+As a result, the myxomatosis virus spread rapidly in Europe and had an almost population-destroying effect.
+After the last outbreak of the disease was reported in Austria in 1955, cases in both wild and domestic rabbits became more frequent in autumn 2009 and 2010.
+Myxomatosis is widespread in Europe: outbreaks were reported in England (Leeds, Sussex, Essex, Cambridge etc.) in 2004/2005, in Switzerland in 2007, in Luxembourg in 2008, in Russia in 2009 and again in England (Wales) in 2009, in Greece in 2012, in Portugal and Spain in 2018 and in Finland in 2020.
+In Austria, wild rabbits and domestic rabbits in Vienna and Lower Austria were/are affected.
+No outbreaks were recorded by AGES in Austria in 2024.

-Transmission of the virus occurs primarily via biting bloodsucking insects such as mosquitoes or fleas during the summer; the rabbit flea in particular is considered the primary vector.
-Transmission of myxomatosis virus by mites, ticks, and lice also cannot be ruled out.
+The virus is mainly transmitted via blood-sucking insects such as mosquitoes or fleas, with the rabbit flea being the main vector.
+Transmission via mites, ticks and lice cannot be ruled out.
 The virus remains active in the insect for up to 3 months.
-Increased insect populations during warm, humid summers and in the fall result in a clustered occurrence of the disease.
-Myxomatosis is known to occur only every 4-5 years, but then highly virulent.
+An increased density of insects in warm, humid summers and in autumn leads to a higher incidence of the disease.
+Myxomatosis is known to occur in cycles of 4-5 years with highly virulent courses.

-Other modes of transmission are direct animal-to-animal contact by sniffing and mucosal contact, indirect transmission via the environment, indirect mechanical transmission via flies.
-Humans can also act as indirect vectors when in contact with diseased animals.
-Dirty tools, stable clothing or accessories are also responsible for spreading the virus when in contact with infected animals.
+Other transmission routes are: direct contact between animals, indirectly via animate, inanimate and mechanical vectors.
+Humans can also act as indirect vectors through contact with infected animals.
+Working tools, stable clothing or stable accessories contaminated with the virus are also responsible for spreading the virus.
 Sick animals should not be touched with bare hands (hand washing, hand disinfection, gloves).
-The virus remains virulent in the environment for up to 7 months.
+The virus remains infectious in the environment for up to 7 months.

 • Difficulty swallowing